 - Withdrawal from individual lessons with a 75% refund of the quarterly fee is only possible prior to and including the third lesson.
 If the student is not enrolled in lessons, but took up to three lessons, a 25% charge will be made to their account.

 - Withdrawal from group lessons with a $40 refund is only possible prior to and including the Registrar's deadline to add/drop/swap courses.

 Advisory Audition (at the end of Music 30A)

-All students in Music 30A, including music minors, will be scheduled for a juried audition on their major instrument or voice at the end of fall quarter.
+All students pursuing the B.M., or Western Art Music concentration of the B.A., taking Music 30A, including music minors, will be scheduled for a juried audition on their major instrument or voice at the end of fall quarter.